gamerboyrts-a11y/Live-Spam-Tracker/README.md

-# Ranks Twitch-Chat-Spam `Emote support for 7TV only`.
+# Rank-Twitch-Chat-Spam `Emote support for 7TV only`.
 A real-time, browser-based dashboard that tracks and ranks the most spammed words and 7TV emotes in any Twitch chat.

 ![alt text](https://github.com/gamerboyrts-a11y/Twitch-Chat-spam/blob/0e871365d3e201309adb4d01fefe2fca3be2aeb1/Web.png "Website")